-For hosting live events, you have a direct integration with Zoom, so you can create a Zoom Meeting/Webinar right from inside Mighty Networks or you can also use a meeting URL from other services like GoToMeeting, Google Meet, etc.
+For hosting live events, you have a direct integration with Zoom, so you can create a Zoom Meeting/Webinar right from inside Mighty Networks or you can also use a URL from other video conferencing services like GoToMeeting, Google Meet, etc.

 What I like about the Zoom integration is that when a user clicks to join the event from the iOS/Android app, the Zoom video plays right inside the app.

 In addition, you can also create a Text Chat Event where you can interact with your members through live chat.